Is This Loss Informative? Faster Text-to-Image Customization by Tracking Objective Dynamics: Experiments

-Combining this dataset with training examples from~\citet{textualinversion} results in a total of 92 concepts.
-Our main results are obtained by training each method on all of these concepts, which in total took around 400 GPU hours.
-Each experiment used a single NVIDIA A100-80GB GPU.
+For evaluation, we combine the datasets published by authors of the three techniques above that were available as of March 2023, which results in a total of 48 concepts.
+Our main results are obtained by applying each method to all of these concepts, which in total took around 80 GPU hours.
+Each experiment used a single NVIDIA A100 80GB GPU.
+Although the methods we study can be used with several concepts at a time, we train on the images of each concept separately.
+Following~\cref{objective}, the training batches are generated from a small set of original images with randomly sampled augmentations (central/horizontal crop), captions, timesteps and diffusion noise.

-In our experiments, we observed that LDM fails to properly learn some of the concepts, which results either in much lower final scores for methods with a fixed number of iterations or in a higher number of iterations for early stopping methods.
-To reduce the impact of these outliers, we report the median and the interquartile range over all 92 concepts.
+To automatically assess the quality of generated images, we employ CLIP image-to-image similarity for images generated from prompts used during training (``Train CLIP img''), which allows us to monitor the degree to which the target concept is learned.
+However, relying solely on this metric can be risky, as it does not capture overfitting.
+To measure generalization, we utilize CLIP text-to-image similarity, evaluating the model's ability to generate the concept in new contexts with prompts that are not seen at training time (``Val CLIP txt'').
+For each method, we report both the number of iterations and the average adaptation runtime, since the average duration of one iteration may differ due to intermediate image sampling or additional loss computation.
+In addition, we evaluate the identity preservation and diversity of all methods in~\cref{app:quantitative_comparison}.